EAimTY/tuic/tuic/SPEC.md

 where:

 - `UUID` - client UUID
 - `TOKEN` - client token.
-The client UUID is hashed into a 256-bit long token using [TLS Keying Material Exporter](https://www.rfc-editor.org/rfc/rfc5705) on current TLS session.
-While exporting, both the `label` and `context` should be the client UUID
+The client raw password is hashed into a 256-bit long token using [TLS Keying Material Exporter](https://www.rfc-editor.org/rfc/rfc5705) on current TLS session.
+While exporting, the `label` should be the client UUID and the `context` should be the raw password.

 #### `Connect`